pabriv/Walmart-Sales-Forecasting/README.md

 - Real Walmart data from 45 Stores with 100 departments each was cleansed, analyzed and used to train regression, gradient boosting, time series and ensemble models in order to predict future values (4500 distinct forecasts)

 - Gradient Boosting (regression) models such as XGBoost, LightGBM had higher predictive performance than time series model.
-XGBoost model at Kaggle performed better than NeuralProphet (Predictive RNN) model.
+XGBoost model performed better in Kaggle than NeuralProphet (Predictive RNN) model.

 - Ensemble models tended to negatively impact score across several iterations